 She is, Cindergirl.

 Graduating from Allen D. Nease high school with nowhere to turn, Christina spent the better part of a year homeless and living in her car.
 Eager for a fresh start, Christina moved out to California where she took a series of odd jobs, eventually catching the eye of a pageant recruiter who suggested she compete in the Miss California pageant.
-In April of 2013, Christina won the title of Ms. California and has since dedicated herself to speaking out on behalf of abused girls and foster care children all over the country.
+In April of 2013, Christina won the title of Ms. California and has since dedicated herself to speaking out on behalf of abused children all over the country.

 She has opened for the Special Olympics, spoken to congress on the foster care crisis pushing for bigger mental health budgets specifically trauma therapy services for all foster youth, the state of Florida had her to speak to hundreds of foster youth and state workers teaching trauma awareness, the city of Saint Augustine hailed her a hometown hero awarding her the yearly Child Abuse Prevention month from the Saint John’s Commissioners office, the mayor of Saint Augustine privileged Christina as the honored guest for the Lighting of the Night where over 10,000 heard her story.
 She has spoken all over the country from universities to churches sharing her story encouraging others that they too can heal from the wounds of trauma becoming all they dream to be.